-As a homeowner, it is wise to consider which roof style, hip or gable, is more in tune with your environmental and budgetary needs.
-Understanding the differences between the two and their good and bad points should be the first consideration before initiating any roofing project.
-What, then, are the contrasts between the two?
+As a homeowner, it is wise to consider which roof style, hip, or gable, is more in tune with your environmental and budgetary needs.
+Understanding the differences between hip roof vs gable roof and their good and bad points should be the first consideration before initiating any roofing project.
+What, then, are the contrasts between hip and gable roofs?

 Gable Roof Choices

 There are four variations of gable roofs that include: